reshamas/reshamas.github.io/_posts/2018-11-26-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

 2. Connect the Python communities
 3. Create an official/unofficial "Board" for PyLadies
   - Connect women in Python with each other
-4. Create a list of active women AND URGs in Python for speaking at conferences
+4. Create a list of active women and URGs in Python for speaking at conferences
 5. Get more male allies
 6. Celebrate the wide scope of Python
 7. Involve more members from under-represented groups to be contributors to open source